Star Wars: The Essential Guide to Vehicles and Vessels

 Star Wars: The Essential Guide To Vehicles and Vessels is a book by Bill Smith published by Boxtree in 1995.

 Contents

-Star Wars: The Essential Guide To Vehicles and Vessels is details 100 vehicles and star-going craft to be seen and read about in the Star Wars movies, the graphic novels and the spin-off books.
+Star Wars: The Essential Guide To Vehicles and Vessels is a book which details 100 vehicles and spacecraft that appear in the Star Wars films, the graphic novels and the series of books.

 Reception

 Paul Pettengale reviewed Star Wars: The Essential Guide To Vehicles and Vessels for Arcane magazine, rating it a 4 out of 10 overall.
 Pettengale comments that "the casual Star Wars fan, and even die-hard enthusiasts will find little to further their knowledge of the Star Wars universe in this tome.
 Detailed it may be, but ultimately, it's stale and rather boring."